-The best time for hiking in Grand Canyon National Park is May.
+The best time for hiking in Grand Canyon National Park is in May.

-May temperatures are warm enough to be comfortable but cool enough to safely hike all of the park’s trails.
+May temperatures are warm enough (60 to 70ºF daytime) to be comfortable but cool enough to safely hike all of the park’s trails.
 Hiking in Grand Canyon National Park during the summertime can be dangerous.

 Most trails lack access to water, and many feature steep climbs and rocky terrain with little protection from the blazing sun.
 This renders many sections so trail impassable in the hot summer months.

 In May, colder temperatures at higher elevations have warmed, melting any lingering snow, while highs at lower elevations are still comfortable.